 With 31mm of underfoot protection in the heel, this is far and away one of the most cushioned shoes you will ever run in.
 EVA foam is the principal method this shoe uses to protect your foot from impacts with sharp rocks and roots found along the trail and also does a great job of lessening the forces on your body that are inherent in running and compound when very long distances are commonly run.
 There is no rockplate in the midsole, but there doesn't need to be, as virtually no sensation of what you are stepping on will be able to penetrate the thick, firm foam layer.
 For this reason, they are among the very best when it comes to underfoot protection.

-The Challenger ATR 5 feels similar in many ways to the Salomon S/Lab Ultra underfoot, with a firm protective cushion that is not very bouncy, but remains stable and supportive.
+The Challenger ATR 5 has a firm protective cushion that is not very bouncy, but remains stable and supportive.
 The upper of this shoe has a TPU covered toe bumper that stretches around the front of all the toes but remains somewhat soft.
-The dual-layered mesh material that constitutes the upper is strong by itself but is not reinforced in the critical blowout areas, as we found on the New Balance Fresh Foam Gobi v3.
-This shoe is easily among the best when it comes to protection.
+The dual-layered mesh material that constitutes the upper is strong by itself but is not reinforced in the critical blowout areas.

 The traction on this shoe is much improved from previous versions.
 It now features a sticky rubber outsole with 4mm deep rectangular lugs that present a large amount of surface area to land upon.
 This pattern is more durable than smaller and deeper lugs, while the cutout, exposed EVA midsole foam actually works to accent the lugs and make them functionally deeper than they may appear.
 The rubber itself is sticky and grippy on dry, loose trail, mud, and on dry rock, as we were able to verify while testing.

-This shoe does not present the same amount of insane grippiness of the Inov-8 Roclite 290, with its deep cleated lugs, nor will it provide the same durability found in the new graphene infused rubber compound on the bottom of the Inov-8 TerraUltra G260, but it does provide more than adequate grip for the vast majority of trail running situations, while doing so in a pattern that will not be a liability if you choose to get some of your training done on asphalt.
+This shoe does not present the same amount of insane grippiness as other competitors that feature deep cleated lugs, nor will it provide the same durability found in the new graphene infused rubber compound on the bottom of Inov-8 shoes, but it does provide more than adequate grip for the vast majority of trail running situations, while doing so in a pattern that will not be a liability if you choose to get some of your training done on asphalt.

 We have noticed the thick midsoles of Hokas changing over the years to be firmer, with less give and squishiness than earlier versions of these shoes had.
 For us, this is a great development because it presents a much more solid landing platform that eliminates a large percentage of the lateral, side-to-side rocking that has caused these shoes to be such a liability when it comes to stability.
 In that regard, there is no doubt the Challenger ATR 5 presents and improved option when it comes to stability.

 However, worth pointing out is that another key element of stability is how well the upper of the shoe grips your foot, holding it in place so it lands centered on the footbed exactly as it should, regardless of the camber of terrain you are running over.
 This shoe, for our testers' feet anyway, still misses the mark a bit.
 We found the forefoot to be a bit narrow and tight, while the heel and midfoot were quite wide, allowing for a bit of foot shifting, or slop as we like to call it, as we ran on uneven terrain.
 All feet are shaped differently of course, so this may not be a problem for you.
-But the gold standards, such as the Nike Air Zoom Terra Kiger 4, still do a much better job of holding the foot firmly and comfortably in place.
+But the gold standards still do a much better job of holding the foot firmly and comfortably in place.

 We found the upper of this shoe to be very comfortable and well made.
 The tongue is held in place by a thin mesh internal sleeve, and the seams throughout the interior are low profile and don't rub.
 Comfortable padding surrounds the ankle opening and the top of the tongue.
-It is also among the top three performers in our water bucket test, absorbing far less than the average amount of water when dunked, and then also doing an effective job of shedding what remains in five minutes on the trail.
-We couldn't rate it as high as our favorite everyday trainer when it comes to comfort, the Nike Air Zoom Wildhorse 4.
+It is also among the top performers in our water bucket test, absorbing far less than the average amount of water when dunked, and then also doing an effective job of shedding what remains in five minutes on the trail.

 Our pair of men's size 11 shoes weighed 21.5 ounces on our independent scale, fresh out of the box.
 This is about .5 oz. per shoe heavier than the ATR 4 weighed.